daemth/easychart/README.md

 });
 ```
 ### options.data
-Pass a data array object with data
+Pass an array with data.
 ```javascript
 var data = [
     [0,1,3],